Hey, I’m Emily, and I am so glad you’re here!

 What You Can Expect Here:

 I write here on the blog about finding hope amidst chronic illness.
 As a Lyme Disease patient myself, I am continually learning what it means to trust God during our hardest moments.
-You can expect to find posts about once a week about faith, chronic illness, and what it means to live fully reliant on God.
+You can expect to find posts about faith, chronic illness, and what it means to live fully reliant on God.

 I’d love to give you a free copy of my short eBook Finding Hope Through the Fog.